• RECIPES

 • Low-Sodium Chicken Stock: A way to control the salt content and ensure the peas breakdown.

-• Bacon: A crunchy texture and salty addition to the soup.
+• Cooked Bacon: A crunchy texture and salty addition to the soup.

-• Leftover Ham: Extra protein and a subtle texture.
+• Leftover Ham: Extra protein from a ham bone.

 • Celery: A crunchy vegetable to adds a light earthy bitterness that complements other vegetables.